UofT-UTSC-CS-sandbox/pactify/doc/sprint0/README.md

 Develop and Test: Implement your changes and **thoroughly** test said changes.

 Open a Pull Request: Once the changes are ready, open a pull request against the develop branch.
-And then Provide a clear and descriptive title and description of the changes you have made.
+And then provide a clear and descriptive title and description of the changes you have made.

 Code Review: Team members will review the code you wrote.
 And then provide feedback, and request changes if necessary.